 The Pohnpei project is located in Pohnpei State of the Federated States of Micronesia (FSM), approximately on the equator in the western Pacific Ocean.
 The Island Food Community of Pohnpei (IFCP) is an NGO that has worked with CINE for approximately six years.
-While many community leaders are involved in the project, the IFCP community leader is Mr. Adelino Lorens and the academic partner based with IFCP is Dr. Lois Englberger.
-More than 380 food species/varieties/cultivars are documented in Pohnpei, and serve as the foundation of intervention activities to improve health emphasizing the local food system.
+While many community leaders are involved in the project, the IFCP community leader is Adelino Lorens and the academic partner based with foundation of intervention activities to improve health emphasising the local food system.